-Organized by BUSA
+Organized by Other

-Organized by Birmingham
+Organized by Royal Yachting Association

 Bes-Green’s Southampton team (aided in the finals by Exeter's Yachting Captain, Annabel Bates) were (allegedly) pushed to their limits in a tight final with Exeter (helmed by Freddie Liardet).
 The event especially supported the Rory Cheetham Just Gving funding for Surfers Against Sewage.
 Apparently a condition of the Trophy is that supplies of thesponsor's, Exmoor Ales, are 'chugged' by the winners....